DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Introduction

-This paper presents \textbf{DUET} (Fig.~\ref{fig:overview_approach}), a novel algorithm that exploits the feedback loop to optimize the training \underline{\textbf{D}}ata mixture for an \underline{\textbf{U}}nseen \underline{\textbf{E}}valuation \underline{\textbf{T}}ask.
-DUET is a \textit{global-to-local} algorithm that interleaves \emph{influence function} (IF) \citep{koh2017influence} as a \emph{data selection} method \citep{albalak2024surveydataselectionlanguage, ting2017optimalsubsamplinginfluencefunctions} with \emph{Bayesian optimization} (BO) \citep{bo-practical, bo-gp-ucb-10} to optimize the training data mixture.
-At the global level, BO in DUET uses feedback from the unseen evaluation task to automatically refine the mixing ratio of data domains in the training data mixture iteratively.
-At the local level, DUET uses IF to retrieve high-quality data points from each data domain until the proposed mixing ratio is reached, improving the quality of data mixture every iteration.
-By doing so, DUET iteratively optimizes the training data mixture and improves the LLM's performance on the unseen evaluation task of interest.
+This paper presents \textbf{DUET} (Fig.~\ref{fig:overview_approach}), an efficient algorithm that exploits a noisy feedback loop to optimize the training \underline{\textbf{D}}ata mixture for an \underline{\textbf{U}}nseen \underline{\textbf{E}}valuation \underline{\textbf{T}}ask.
+DUET is a \textit{global-to-local} algorithm that interleaves \emph{data selection} \citep{albalak2024surveydataselectionlanguage, ting2017optimalsubsamplinginfluencefunctions, koh2017influence} with \emph{Bayesian optimization} (BO) \citep{bo-practical, bo-gp-ucb-10} to optimize the training data mixture.
+Globally, BO in DUET uses coarse, noisy feedback from the unseen evaluation task to automatically refine the mixing ratio of data domains in the training data mixture iteratively.
+Locally, DUET uses data selection to retrieve high-quality data points from each data domain until the proposed mixing ratio is reached.
+This results in an algorithm that can optimize training data iteratively even without having access to fine-grained data information from the evaluation task.